Three steps to clear answers

 - A maternal blood sample is taken at week ten of pregnancy, or later.
 Sample is sent to Life Genomics laboratory in Gothenburg for analysis.

-- DNA in the sample is analysed using proprietary Harmony technology.
+- DNA in the sample is analyzed using advanced whole genome sequencing technology.

 - Test results are reported to your healthcare provider.